wuv21/info474-software-design/README.md

 - `year` must be a valid year integer
 - `value` must be a number

-## Chart functions
+## CCChart functions
+All functions return the current CCCchart object unless otherwise noted.

 \# *CCChart*()
 > Constructs a Circular Calendar Chart and returns itself.

 \# *CCChart*.width([num])
 > If no argument given, returns current chart width (default is `960` px).
 > If *num* given, sets chart width to *num* and returns current CCChart.
 It is suggested that you change the *arcConstraints* as well to fit the new width.
+Recommended to not be lower than 600px;

 \# *CCChart*.height([num])
 > If no argument given, returns current chart height (default is `800` px).
 > If *num* given, sets chart height to *num* and returns current CCChart.
+Recommended to not be lower than 500px.

 \# *CCChart*.colorScale([colors])
 > If no argument given, returns current color scale (default is `["#deebf7", "#084594"]`).
 > If *colors* given, sets color scale to *colors* and returns current CCChart.
-The *color* must be set as an array of CSS string representations of colors in the format: `[minColor,[optionalColorIntervals, maxColor]`.
+The *color* must be set as an array of CSS string representations of colors in the format: `[minColor,[optionalColorIntervals,] maxColor]` such as `CCChart.colorScale(['green', 'white', 'red'])`.

 \# *CCChart*.arcConstraints([constraints])
 > If no argument given, returns current arc constraints (default is `[width *.08, width / 3.5]`).